Walter Cope: Career

 In 1604 Cope was elected a Member of Parliament for Westminster in James' first Parliament of England.
 His assistance was begged for by Dudley Carleton, 1st Viscount Dorchester who had been incorrectly suspected of involvement in the Gunpowder Plot.
 In 1605 Cope began building a grand house for himself known as Cope Castle, in Kensington, near London, subsequently inherited by his daughter, Isabel, Countess of Holland, and later known as Holland House.

 He was made a Gentleman Usher of the Privy Chamber for life by 1607.
 In 1608 he was given a life position of Chamberlain of the Exchequer and in October of that year was granted one-sixth of all fines received by the king for the following twenty-one years.
 In 1611 or 1612, he was appointed the public Registrar-General of Commerce and together with Cecil, joint-keeper of Hyde Park, a royal park near his home at Kensington.
+Walks at Hyde Park were replanted with two hundred lime trees imported from the Low Countries and ponds were repaired.
+Cope was paid £33 for these works in October 1612.

 Following the death of James' eldest son Henry Frederick, Prince of Wales in November 1612, the king spent the night at Cope Castle, and was joined there the following day by his next son Prince Charles and by his daughter Princess Elizabeth and by Frederick V, Elector Palatine.
 Shortly afterwards the king appointed Cope as Master of the Court of Wards.